siduction/sidu-manual/data/en/0314-part-cfdisk_en.md

 ### Formatting partitions

 There are several file systems for Linux that can be used.
 There are **Ext2**, **Ext4**, **ReiserFs** and for more experienced users **XFS**, **JFS** and **ZFS**.
 Ext2 may be of interest when accessing from Windows, as there are Windows drivers for this file system.
-[Ext2 file system for MS Windows (drivers and English documentation)](http://www.fs-driver.org/).
+[Ext2 file system for MS Windows (drivers and documentation)](http://www.fs-driver.org/).

 For normal use we recommend the ext4 file system.
 Ext4 is the default file system of siduction.